gitlabhq/gitlabhq/doc/user/index.md

 ## Integrations

-[Integrate GitLab](../integration/README.md) with your preferred tool, such as Trello, JIRA, etc.
+[Integrate GitLab](../integration/README.md) with your preferred tool, such as Trello, Jira, etc.

 ## Webhooks